 What will Mars sound like?

 Will it capture the Martian wind?
 Maybe even some swirling dust devils.
-Most likely it capture the sound of the wheels turning and crunching the Martian soil.
+Most likely it captures the sound of the wheels turning and crunching the Martian soil.
 What will that sound like?
 Maybe like walking on snow?

 The environmental microphone (also known as the EDL mic) is on the left side of the Rover above the middle wheel.